acend/terraform-training/content/en/docs/06_azure/2-remote-state.md

 ```

 {{% alert title="Bonus" color="primary" %}}
-Try to lock the other provides versions as well.
+Try to lock the other provider versions as well.
 {{% /alert %}}